-Web environments are evolving and most modern browser have discontinued NPAPI plug-ins, including Java.
+Web environments are evolving and most modern browsers have discontinued NPAPI plug-ins, including Java.
 This means that browsers like Google Chrome or Firefox no longer execute Java applets.
-Microsoft Internet Explorer, which ships with Windows 10, is one of the few web environments which still allow execution of applets, as long as Java is properly installed in the system.
+Microsoft Internet Explorer 11, which ships with Windows 10, is one of the few web environments still allowing execution of applets, as long as Java is properly installed in the system.
 Try it out, it still works flawlessly.

 The applets posted on this site have not been calibrated to work properly on Apple computers.
-They may run, but with some problems in the graphical interface for a number of applets.
+They will run, but some may have problems in the graphical interface.

-Sadly, there is really nothing wrong with Java which remains a superior language for development of serious scientific applications, with excellent numerical capabilities.
-Realization of extremely complex interactive software is possible because the language is so good and development tools are so advanced.
-Unfortunately, the needs of education are not a priority.
-The problems with security have been due to pervasive use of Java on the server side, which it was not originally designed for.
+Sadly, there is really nothing wrong with Java which remains a superior language for rapid development of serious scientific applications, with excellent numerical capabilities.
+Realization of extremely complex interactive software is possible because the language is so powerful and the development tools are so advanced.
+Unfortunately, the needs of education are not a priority for the corporate world.
+The problems with security have been due to pervasive use of Java on the server side, which the language was not originally intended for.